SourceGeneration/Reflection/README.md

 ## Generic Definition

 Currently, support for generic type definition is not yet available.
-The main issue lies in the handling of `MarkGenericType`.
+The main issue lies in the handling of `MakeGenericType`.
 I am currently experimenting with more effective approaches, but there is no specific plan at the moment.

 ```c#
 [assembly: SourceReflectionType(typeof(List<>))]